BlueishLeaf/Cars/README.md

 * ~~ButterKnife~~
 * ~~Animations~~
 * ~~Improve feedback box animation as it hides by making it wait before being marked as "GONE"~~
+* ~~Add a check to make sure neither field in the feedback form is empty when it is submitted~~